Welcome page for international students

 - Data Science

-- The list of courses in all the mathematical M.Sc. programmes offered in the next 2 years
+- The list of courses in all the mathematical M.Sc. programmes offered in the next 2 semesters

 - Guide to the application process: checklists, application period, APS certificate…